Last Updated: June 5, 2026

 When a new Base Calendar is created, that calendar can be used for Projects, Tasks, and Resources.

-The calendar for a Work type of Resource works slightly differently than a calendar for a project or a task.
+The calendar for a Work type Resource works slightly differently from the calendars for a project or a task.
 When you create a Work type of Resource, you select a Base Calendar.
 Then, you can edit that calendar precisely for that Resource.
 For instance, all your resources may be using the same Base Calendar, but each Resource could have its unique vacation days reflected in its calendar.

-If you use Microsoft Project with Project Server, you cannot likely create and use your calendars.
+If you use Microsoft Project with Project Server, you typically cannot create or modify enterprise calendars unless you have the appropriate permissions.
 You will select from an available list of calendars.
 If you use resources from the Project Server Resource Pool, those resources have been assigned a calendar, and you cannot likely make any changes.

 This structured approach ensures consistency across the project management environment, especially in larger or more complex projects involving multiple resources and teams.